Exclusive: TikTok's Chinese owner offers to forego stake to clinch US deal - sources

 Some ByteDance investors that are based in the United States may be given the opportunity to take minority stakes in the business, the sources added.
 About 70per cent of ByteDance's outside investors come from the United States.

+"We are here for the long run.
+Continue to share your voice here and let's stand for TikTok," TikTok U.S. general manager Vanessa Pappas said in a video published on the app on Saturday.

-Under ByteDance's new proposal, Microsoft will be in charge of protecting all U.S. user data, the sources said.
-The plan allows for another U.S. company other than Microsoft to take over TikTok in the United States, the sources added.
+Under ByteDance's new proposal, Microsoft, which also owns professional social media network LinkedIn, will be in charge of protecting all of TikTok's U.S. user data, the sources said.
+The plan allows for a U.S. company other than Microsoft to take over TikTok in the United States, the sources added.

 Microsoft did not respond to a request for comment.